tools4ds/DS701-Course-Notes/README.md

 ## Rendering Slides

 To render the slides, run `./cmd-render-slides.sh` from the `ds701_book` folder.
+It renders the slides into a `_revealjs` folder which is listed in `.gitignore` and shouldn't be checked into the repo.

 ## Creating Jupyter Notebooks

 To create Jupyter notebook versions of each of the lecture notes, run `./cmd-cnvt-jupyter.sh` from the `ds701_book` folder.
+It renders the Jupyter notebooks into the `_jupyter` folder which is listed in `.gitignore` and shouldn't be checked into the repo.